Venue: Town Hall, High Street, Maidstone

 Disclosures by Members and Officers

-There were no disclosures by Members or Officers.
+There were no disclosures by Members and Officers.

 Disclosures of Lobbying